 HEARST ENTERPRISE REPORTING WINNERS NAMED

-San Francisco – The top 10 winners in college enterprise reporting were announced today in the 53rd annual William Randolph Hearst Foundation’s Journalism Awards Program, in which 106 undergraduate journalism programs at colleges and universities across the nation are eligible to participate.
+San Francisco – The top 10 winners in college enterprise reporting were announced today in the 55th annual William Randolph Hearst Foundation’s Journalism Awards Program, in which 108 undergraduate journalism programs at universities across the nation are eligible to participate.
+There were 108 enterprise reporting entries in this competition, submitted from 62 schools.

-First Place has been awarded to RACHEL JANIK, a sophomore from Northwestern University.
-Rachel will receive a $2,600 scholarship for her winning article titled “From ‘No Homo Promo’ to ‘Model for the Nation’” published in the Medill Equal Media Project.
-Northwestern University will receive a matching grant, as do the journalism departments of all scholarship winners.
-Rachel also qualifies for the National Writing Championship which takes place in San Francisco in June 2013.
+First Place has been awarded to Samantha Schmidt, from Indiana University.
+Samantha will receive a $2,600 scholarship for her winning article titled “Caught in the gray zone” published inthe Indiana Daily Student.
+The Department of Journalism at Indiana University will receive a matching grant, as do the journalism departments of all scholarship winners.
+Samantha also qualifies to participate in the Hearst National Writing Championship which will be held this June in San Francisco.

-Claire Wiseman, Indiana University third place, $1,500 scholarship
+Brett Berntsen, University of Montana, third place, $1,500 scholarship

-The sixth through tenth place winners receive certificates of merit:
+The sixth through tenth place winners receiving certificates of merit are:

-Indiana University is in first place in the Intercollegiate Writing Competition with the highest accumulated student points in the first two writing competitions.
-They are followed by: Northwestern University; Pennsylvania State University; Arizona State University; University of Missouri (tie); University of Florida (tie); Syracuse University; University of North Carolina at Chapel Hill; Drake University; University of Kansas.
+Indiana University placed first in the Intercollegiate Writing Competition with the highest accumulated student points in the second competition.
+They are followed by: Arizona State University; University of North Carolina at Chapel Hill; University of Montana; Northwestern University; Pennsylvania State University; University of Missouri; University of Nebraska-Lincoln; Elon University; University of Florida.

 The Hearst Journalism Awards Program is conducted under the auspices of accredited schools of the Association of Schools of Journalism and Mass Communication and fully funded and administered by the William Randolph Hearst Foundation.
-It consists of five monthly writing competitions, two photojournalism competitions, three broadcast news competitions and four multimedia competitions, with Championship finals in all divisions.
+The 14 monthly competitions consist of five writing, two photojournalism, one radio, two TV and four multimedia, with Championship finals in all divisions.
 The program awards up to $500,000 in scholarships and grants annually.